jeremyckahn/rekapi/tutorials/keyframes-in-depth.md

 ## Function keyframes

-Instead of providing an Object to be used to interpolate state values, you can provide a function to be called at a specific point on the timeline.
+Instead of providing an Object to be used to interpolate state values, you can provide [a function]{@link rekapi.keyframeFunction} to be called at a specific point on the timeline.
 This function does not need to return a value, as it does not get used to render the actor state.
 Function keyframes are called once per animation loop and do not have any tweening relationship with one another.
 This is a primarily a mechanism for scheduling arbitrary code to be executed at specific points in an animation.

-    // drift is the number of milliseconds that this function was executed
-    // after the scheduled time.
-There is typically some amount of delay
-    // due to the nature of JavaScript timers. actor.keyframe(1000, function (drift) {
-      console.log(this); // Logs the actor instance
-    });
+    actor.keyframe(1000, actor => console.log(actor));

 ## Easing